telefonicaid/fiware-orion/doc/manuals/admin/logs.md

 If `-logDeprecate` CLI setting is used (or `deprecate` parameter in the [log admin REST API](management_api.md#log-configs-and-trace-levels)) the following WARN traces are generated:

 * NGSIv1 requests (both with and without payload).
-Nnote this doesn't include notifications using [`"attrsFormat": "legacy"`](../orion-api.md#subscriptionnotification) or forward requests corresponding to registrations using [`"legacyForwarding": true`](../orion-api.md#registrationprovider)).
+Note this doesn't include notifications using [`"attrsFormat": "legacy"`](../orion-api.md#subscriptionnotification) or forward requests corresponding to registrations using [`"legacyForwarding": true`](../orion-api.md#registrationprovider)).
 For instance: